Usbac/quich/README.md

 <img src="https://img.shields.io/badge/license-MIT-orange.svg">
 </p>

-Quich is a small, easy to use, fast and useful calculator for your terminal with multiple functions and options.
+Quich is a small, easy to use, fast and useful calculator for your terminal with numerous features.
 Written in [ANSI C](wikipedia.org/wiki/ANSI_C).

 You can enter in `interactive mode` by calling Quich without an operation.

+## Usage

-## Options
+### Options

 `-d` `--degree` Manage the given angles in degrees